 - Provides an atmosphere of professional openness and support to all instructors so that on-going sharing and learning are facilitated.

-PLEASE NOTE: To register with USEA’s Instructors’ Certification Program, ask questions, and/or obtain further information about ICP, contact Nancy Knight at firstname.lastname@example.org (703 669-9997) or Sue Hershey at email@example.com (412 963-6359), both located within the Eastern Time zone.
+To register with USEA’s Instructors’ Certification Program, ask questions, and/or obtain further information about ICP, contact Nancy Knight at [email protected] (703-669-9997) or Sue Hershey at [email protected] (412-963-6359), both located within the Eastern Time zone.

-- Submit to Nancy Knight verifications of your instruction from 3 of the highest-competing students whom you are teaching and/or have taught.
-See below for detail about the competition level of those students.
+2. Submit verifications of your instruction from three of the highest-competing students whom you are teaching and/or have taught.

-- Attend as a candidate instructor the required ICP Levels I/II Workshops Pair or the required Levels III/IV Workshop, whichever you deem appropriate to your knowledge, eye, skill,and experience as an instructor.
-(See below for definitions of ICP Levels. ) Find Workshops on the ICP calendar page of this website; contact a Workshop host to enter a Workshop.
+3. Attend the required ICP Levels I/II Workshops Pair or the required Levels III/IV Workshop as a candidate instructor.
+Choose the level I/II or III/IV Workshops in accordance with the definition of ICP levels.
+Find Workshops on the ICP calendar page of this website; contact a Workshop host to enter a Workshop.

 4. After attending the required Workshop(s) appropriate to your ICP Level, contact Nancy Knight to sign up for an ICP Assessment.

 6. Once certified, complete the ICP Continuing Education Program requirements during each 4-year continuing education cycle for as many years as you wish to remain current with your ICP certification.
 To remain current as an ICP-certified instructor, you must remain a USEA member at any level of USEA membership; possess current professional liability insurance; possess a current CPR/first aid card; and be in the process of fulfilling ICP’s Continuing Education activities credits.

 - The Regular ICP Certificate and the Provisional ICP Certificate